 Exploring the El Paso Mountains

 The roads and trails of the El Paso Mountains will lead you into a region known for its dazzling multi-hued canyons, historic mining areas and primitive desert landscapes.
-This area is managed as a Limited Use Area by the Bureau of Land Management and is open to motorized vehicle use on existing routes and trails (unless posted closed).
 The El Pasos offer great opportunities for exploring with a sport utility vehicle, dual sport motorcycle, mountain bike, on horseback or on foot.

 Access: To start with you will need a copy of the BLM Desert Access Guides for Cuddeback Lake and Ridgecrest.
 A high clearance 4-wheel drive vehicle equipped with desert survival gear is essential.